Computational Literacies Lab

 CS Teacher Preparation

-The University at Buffalo will be launching an inital/professional teacher preparation program for new teachers, as well as an advanced certificate for in-service teachers with backgrounds in different subjects.
+The University at Buffalo recently launched one of the first residency-based teacher preparation programs in the nation, as well as an advanced certificate for in-service teachers with backgrounds in different subjects.
 This program creates a pathway for students to specialize in computer science education.
-In order to do this, researchers from the university will be partnering with a local school district (administration, faculty, students, parents, and community members) to design a curriculum, study aspects of CS pedagocial content knowledge, and create an environment in which to train future CS teachers.
+In order to do this, researchers from the university are partnering with a local school district (administration, faculty, students, parents, and community members) to design a curriculum, study aspects of CS pedagocial content knowledge, and create an environment in which to train future CS teachers.